 The Database of Subdistrict Wells includes some wells that are part of an augmentation plan.
 The augmentation plans vary in their conditions, but generally they coordinate surface rights and other wells in administration of their respective augmentation plan.
 They are included in the list for fee determination.
-If any portion of their pumping is not covered by their individual augmentation plans, it is subject to the Subdistrict fees and the Subdistrict will replace Injurious Stream Depletions due to that pumping as part of this ARP as long as it is legally pumped.
-Some wells in this list had independent water rights prior to gaining coverage through an augmentation plan.
+If any portion of their pumping is not covered by their individual augmentation plans, it is subject to the Subdistrict fees and the Subdistrict will replace Injurious Stream Depletions due to that pumping as part of this ARP.
+Some wells in this list had independent water rights prior to becoming involved in an augmentation plan.
 The Second Amended PWM does not allow expansion of "any existing beneficial use or allow a water right to be used for a beneficial use not contained in a valid Decree or Permit."
 (Second Amended PWM at 2.5.1)